Agency Logo

 CAN I GET A STD MORE THAN ONCE?

-If you have contracted and cleared up a bacterial infection, such as Gonorrhea or Chlamydia, once you finish treatment you are at risk of contracting the infection again.
+If you have contracted and cleared up a bacterial infection with antibiotics, such as Gonorrhea or Chlamydia, once you finish treatment you are at risk of contracting the infection again.

 Back to Faq